chinzyr/Catalyst-PHP-Developer-Task-01/README.md

 --help : This parameter is used access help Section for this script

-** if create_table or dry_run or help is passed into the Command line, the script will not execute fully and insert data into the database.
+** It is assumed that, if create_table or dry_run or help is passed into the Command line, the script will not execute fully and insert data into the database.

 ### Example CMD executions